-I usually offer counselling on Thursdays from hired therapy rooms at the Cambria Centre in Aberystwyth town.
+I usually offer counselling on Wednesdays & Thursdays from a hired therapy room at a private therapy practice in Aberystwyth.
 You are welcome to attend from further afield, but do bear in mind that counselling sessions are a regular (usually weekly) commitment and that the duration of work can range from 6 weeks to many months.
 I am also open to counselling clients from further afield via online video calls via Zoom or Skype (whichever you are more comfortable with).

-COVID-19 NOTE: I am currently offering face-to-face sessions at the Cambria Centre.
+COVID-19 NOTE: I am currently offering face-to-face sessions.
 However, this may change at short notice in reponse to the pandemic.
 In that event, I will offer a transition to counselling sessions via online video calls, with the intent to return to face-to-face sessions as soon as is appropriate.

 My professional credentials